Last Updated: Aug 28, 2018

 - To have realistic expectations of a guitar that’s been shipped to you.
 You usually need to budget an extra $40 – $60 to have a guitar set up properly after it arrives.

-- To prevent YOU from leaving an unnecessarily bad review on a guitar you ordered online, thereby dissuading others from purchasing a perfectly good guitar.
+- To not leave an unnecessarily bad review on a guitar you ordered online, thereby dissuading others from purchasing a perfectly good guitar.

 Online Guitar Reviews: Real Examples

 Using real Amazon reviews, let’s look at 6 examples of negative guitar reviews.
 I’ll post a screenshot of the review, and then provide my verdict (whether it’s bogus and should be ignored, or legit and should be taken seriously).
 I’ll also explain why I’ve decided whether it’s bogus or legit.